Published in Criminal Law on October 20, 2021.

 If you became charged with a misdemeanor, do not try and attempt to fight the charges on your own.
-Let an experienced attorney defend your legal rights by presenting a sound, evidence-backed case.
-In doing so, you may be able to lower the charges, negotiate a better resolution on your behalf, or potentially have the charges dropped altogether.
+Let an experienced criminal defense attorney defend your legal rights by presenting a sound, evidence-backed case.

 The Right to Self-Representation